 Cons: MBTI compatibility isn't scientifically validated, premium features are expensive, app can feel cluttered

-Price: Free with optional premium ($9.99–$29.99/month)
+Price: Free with optional premium ($9.99 to $29.99/month)

-4. Slowly — Best for Pen-Pal Style Global Friendships
+4. Slowly: Pen-Pal Style Global Correspondence

-Best for: People who love letter writing, cultural exchange, and slow, deliberate connection
+How it works: Aimed at people who love letter writing, cultural exchange, and slow, deliberate connection

 Cons: No local meetup component, can feel slow if you're impatient, limited to text correspondence